 best craziest scene.

-If you’re looking for something a bit more risqué and willing to trek a bit for it, then you’ve got to check out Queen of Hearts.
-This cabaret show, that’s based on Alice in Wonderland, has pole dancing, soprano singing aerialist, and even can-can dancing.
+If you’re looking for something a bit more risqué and willing to trek a bit for it, then you’ve got to check out Company XIV.
+They’re constantly changing their shows, the current one (as of Feb 2020) is Seven Sins.
+This cabaret show has pole dancing, soprano singing aerialist, and even can-can dancing.
 Seriously, what DOESN’T this show have.
 Just being in the theater itself is a delight as it is decorated immaculately.

 Pro-tip: the theater location is only a block away from the L, but of course the train wasn’t working when I went to go see a show.
 I found that out of all the ride share service, Via gets me there at the cheapest price.

 I love stand-up comedy and the Comedy Cellar is one of the best place to see it in New York.
 Although you don’t have to, I recommend getting a reservation.
 The popular times (read: Thursday and weekend evenings) seems to go fast, so it won’t be a bad idea to make those reservations early as well.

 New York City has some of the best food in the world, and honest to god was one of the reason for me moving here.
 Whenever you read a “best of” food article, chances are at least one of the items is from one of our restaurants.
 There are almost too many to list here, so I’m going to prioritize the ones that have been crowd pleaser for my guest.
 If you’re into eating for the insta, you might want to check my list of the most instaworthy restaurants in NYC.